 3. Use a spoon to scoop out the tangy flesh, leaving the skin behind.

 Mangoes and peaches are perfect together.
-And smoothies are a great way to get in all your fruit and protein without eating a heavy meal, making them a flawlessly easy summer staple.
-It doesn’t get much easier than cutting a peach, dicing a mango and tossing everything into a blender!
+Smoothies are a great way to get in all your fruit and protein without eating a heavy meal, making them a flawlessly easy summer staple.
+It doesn’t get much easier than cutting a peach, dicing a mango, and tossing everything into a blender!

 The lovely peach may be native to China, but the US grows peaches in Florida, Georgia, and California.
 Although I have to tell you, I bought the most deliciously sweet and juicy peaches that were grown on a farm here in New Jersey.
 You're looking at Jersey peaches right here!